Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

              1. if these files are absent in the current branch, no action is needed
              2. if these files are present in the current branch,
                 1. if they are not modified by the current branch, then we need to delete them from the current branch.
-                2. if they are modified in the current branch, we need to keep them, no action is needed.
+                2. if they are modified in the current branch, we have a conflict.
           2. If the given branch added new files to the common ancestor.
              1. If these files are inside the current branch.
                 1. if they have same hashes, no action is needed.